-Explore these tips to learn how to strengthen your scholarship application and find answers to common application questions.
+Explore these tips to learn how to strengthen your scholarship application.

-These sections are your chance to share your story and give readers an opportunity to see how a scholarship would help you achieve your stated educational and professional goals and require you to discuss three elements: an obstacle that you have overcome in order to get to where you are now; your educational goals and how this scholarship will help you achieve those; and how your education will help your Native community.
+These questions give you a chance to share your story.
+The reflection questions prompt you to discuss three subjects: an obstacle that you have overcome to get to where you are now; your educational goals and how this scholarship will help you achieve them; and how your education will help the Native community.

 Formatting & Editing

 These tips for formatting, editing, and proofreading make sure your application is PREPPED for excellence.
 You can apply these tips throughout your application.

 - Creating descriptive and appropriate responses

 - Using correct grammar

 In your Reflection Questions, Extracurricular Activity entries, and Honors & Distinction entries, use full sentences that allow your personality and passions to come forward.
 For example, if your educational goal is to complete a bachelor’s degree in early childhood education and teach on your reservation, it is recommended that you respond with a full sentence like the one below: